aaronmams/jekyll-now/_posts/2018-11-15-Accessing Financial Data from the SEC: Part 1.md

 In order to answer my main question of interest:

-"Are there companies doing well when everybody else is doing shitty or vice versa"
+"Are there companies doing well when everybody else is doing shitty or vice versa?"

 I would like to find some comparable companies reporting on the same revenue or sales metric and look at them side-by-side over time.